Volume II: Section 4 - Rules of the Tribunal and Courts of the Church in Wales

 PART XIV – The Disciplinary Tribunal

-- The Tribunal shall hear and determine only such complaints falling within section 9 of Chapter IX as are referred to the Tribunal by any Diocesan Bishop.
+96. The Tribunal shall hear and determine only such complaints falling within section 9 of Chapter IX as are referred to the Tribunal by any Diocesan Bishop or the Archbishop’s Registrar.

-- Every reference by a Diocesan Bishop under Rule 96 shall be in writing and shall be delivered to the Registrar.
+97. Every reference under Rule 96 shall be in writing and shall be delivered to the Registrar.

-- Every reference shall be accompanied by such letters, documents, statements and other materials as are relied on by the Diocesan Bishop in making the reference.
+98. Every reference shall be accompanied by such letters, documents, statements and other materials as are relied on by the person making the reference.

 (i) it appears on the face of the reference that the person against whom the complaint is made (“the Respondent”) is not a person mentioned in section 9 of Chapter IX; or